ATTIC-TOURS/rag/paper/sections/appendices/B. Survey Questionnaires.md

 #### Section B: Response Speed and Consistency

-3. In your opinion, does the agency respond to customer inquiries quickly enough?
+3. On average, how long does it take for you (or the agency) to respond to Messenger inquiries about Japan visa applications?

-    - ☐ Always
+    - ☐ Less than 15 minutes

-    - ☐ Most of the time
+    - ☐ 15–30 minutes

-    - ☐ Sometimes
+    - ☐ 30–60 minutes

-    - ☐ Rarely
+    - ☐ More than 1 hour

-    - ☐ Never
+    - ☐ More than 1 day

-4. How easy is it for you to provide customers with consistent answers (without contradictions from other staff members)?
+4. How easy is it for you to provide customers with consistent answers on Messenger (without contradictions from other staff)?

     - ☐ Very easy